CornellILCI/af-pipeline/af-task-orchestrator/README.md

 %  docker-compose up -d
 `

 (or remove -d if you want the logs to display on your current console)

+This will run the af-jobs-api service, and the af-task-orchestrator service, along with a RabbitMQ service.

 TODO:  JobAPI demo

+### How To Submit A Job Using AF-Jobs-API Service (using Curl)

+`
+% curl -X POST --header 'Content-Type: application/json' --data '{"experimentId":"1", "occurenceId": "2", "traitId": "3", "datasource": "BRAPI", "datatype": "PHENOTYPE"}' http://localhost/jobs
+`

 ### How To Submit "Jobs" Via Rabbit MQ